How to Format a Book for Printing

 You don’t want to format an academic journal in the same style as you would for a horror novel.

-If you don’t have many books then the next place to do your research is at your local library or local book shop.
+If you don’t have many books then the next place to search is at your local library or local book shop.

 Have a look through as many books as you can and make note of the following style formats;